hscoder/heber-sandoval/_posts/2016-03-03-learning-sql.markdown

 ---
 layout: post
-title:  "My first CLI Gem"
+title:  "Learning SQL"
-date:   2016-02-15
+date:   2016-03-03
-categories: CLI Gem
+categories: SQL
 ---
-Here is where I will be writing how I made my first CLI Gem using bundler.
+Here is where I will be writing SQL.

-Describe your gem in a few words.
+Describe SQL in a few words.

 What are some of the parts that make it work.